 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

 Use of the death penalty has declined significantly in recent years.
-There were 23 executions, in eight states, in 2017—up from 20 in 2016 but down from a peak of 98 in 1999.
-The death penalty has been formally abolished by 19 states; in another 16 states where it remains on the books, executions have not been carried out for the past five years or more.
+There were 25 executions across eight states in 2018—up from 23 in 2017 but down from a peak of 98 in 1999.
+The death penalty has been formally abolished by 20 states; in another 17 states where it remains on the books, executions have not been carried out for the past five years or more.
+In 2018, the Supreme Court of Washington State found that the death penalty violated the state constitution.
 The most recent federal execution was in 2003.
-Of particular importance in this trend have been the exoneration of some death-row inmates based on new DNA testing, states’ inability to obtain chemicals used in lethal injections due to objections from producers, and legal challenges to the constitutionality of the prevailing methods of lethal injection.
-The Supreme Court has effectively ruled out the death penalty for crimes other than murder and in cases where the perpetrator is a juvenile or mentally disabled, among other restrictions.
+Of particular importance in this downward trend have been the exoneration of some death-row inmates based on new DNA testing, states’ inability to obtain chemicals used in lethal injections due to objections from producers, and legal challenges to the constitutionality of the prevailing methods of lethal injection.
+The US Supreme Court has effectively ruled out the death penalty for crimes other than murder and in cases where the perpetrator is a juvenile or mentally disabled, among other restrictions.

-The United States is one of the world’s most racially and ethnically diverse societies.
-In recent years, residents and citizens of Latin American ancestry have replaced black Americans as the largest minority group, and the majority held by the non-Latino white population has declined.
 An array of policies and programs are designed to protect the rights of individuals against discrimination based on race, ethnicity, gender, and other categories, including in the workplace.
-However, women and some minority groups continue to suffer from disparities in various social indicators and overall economic standing.
-For example, although women constitute almost half of the U.S. workforce and are well represented in many professions, the average compensation for female workers is roughly 80 percent of that for male workers.
-A popular social media campaign in late 2017 encouraged victims of sexual harassment and assault in the workplace—mainly women—to speak out about their experiences.
-The phenomenon led to the sudden downfall of many powerful men in the worlds of politics, business, news, and entertainment, but it also underscored the scale of the problem in American society.
+Women and some minority groups continue to suffer from disparities in various social indicators and overall economic standing.
+For example, although women constitute almost half of the US workforce and are well represented in many professions, the average compensation for female workers is roughly 80 percent of that for male workers, a gap that has remained relatively constant over the past several decades.
+Women also face other employment obstacles.
+A popular social media campaign that began in late 2017, dubbed the #MeToo movement, encouraged victims of sexual harassment and assault in the workplace—mainly women—to speak out about their experiences.
+The phenomenon has led to the sudden downfall of many powerful men in the worlds of politics, business, news, and entertainment, but it also underscored the scale of the problem in American society.

-Federal antidiscrimination legislation does not explicitly include LGBT (lesbian, gay, bisexual, and transgender) people as a protected class, though many states have enacted such protections.
-The government bans discrimination based on sexual orientation or gender identity in federal employment and among federal contractors.
-The Trump administration reversed a 2016 guidance document that had directed schools to allow transgender students to use bathrooms and other facilities matching their gender identity, and argued that existing legal protections against sex discrimination did not cover sexual orientation or gender identity, as some courts and government agencies have claimed.
-In July 2017, Trump announced a ban on transgender people serving in the military, but federal courts blocked the move from taking effect in response to lawsuits, which were ongoing at year’s end.
+Federal antidiscrimination legislation does not explicitly include LGBT (lesbian, gay, bisexual, and transgender) people as a protected class, though many states have enacted such protections, and recent administrations have attempted to expand LGBT rights through administrative orders.
+For instance, the government bans discrimination based on sexual orientation or gender identity in federal employment and among federal contractors.
+The Trump administration reversed a 2016 guidance document that had directed schools to allow transgender students to use bathrooms and other facilities matching their gender identity, and has argued that existing legal protections against sex discrimination do not cover sexual orientation or gender identity, as some courts and government agencies have claimed.
+In 2017, Trump announced a ban on transgender people serving in the military, but it had not taken effect as of late 2018 due to challenges in federal court.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 15 / 16